alessiobar/Bachelor-Thesis/README.md

 ## Scope

-The main objective is to verify the propositions presented in Berger et al. (2018; 2020), testing them for statistical significance, and to be able to generalize their approach to any new data.
+The main objective is to verify the propositions presented in Berger et al. (2018; 2020) by testing them for statistical significance, and to be able to generalize their approach to any new data.
 Hence i will reproduce their analysis from scratch (starting from data collection).

 Then, i will extend the analysis by including some audio-based features described in Lee et al. (2018).